ojandl/BEng-Light-in-the-Museum/README.md

 </p>

-<p>The top level overview of the designed system is shown below.
+The top level overview of the designed system is shown below.
 Note that this repository solely concerns digital subsystems.
-Information regarding analogue subsystems can be found in the thesis.<\p>
+Information regarding analogue subsystems can be found in the thesis.

 ![image](https://github.com/ojandl/BEng-Light-in-the-Museum/assets/147755709/b54069c1-cf0c-4e08-94c1-e1fd5831fb05)

+**Navigation**
++ Rx
++ Tx